Skip to main content

 In this screenshot, we’ve color coded the vectors by category, and you can see that they are nicely separated into discrete areas of the projection.
 You can use the mouse tools to rotate, zoom, and filter the visualization.
 Click on an individual embedding to isolate the closest related articles.
 In the screenshot below we’ve selected the embedding for an article entitled “Mobiles ‘not media players yet.’”
 Notice that the nearby vectors are primarily also in the “tech” category and focus on mobile phones.

-Keep in mind that the vector clustering is based on the body of the articles, not their headlines, but you can still get a good sense of how Rosette’s text embeddings map related content in vector space through this projection.
+Keep in mind that the vector clustering is based on the body of the articles, not their headlines, but you can still get a good sense of how our text embeddings map related content in vector space through this projection.

 Babel Street Home